divyarajmakwana01/HRD-Training-Management-System/README.md

-Project Title: Web Portal for Human Resource Development
+Project Title: HRD Training Management System

 Developers:Divyaraj Dharmesh Makwana

 Company name:- INFLIBNET CENTRE

 About the Project:
-The Web Portal for Human Resource Development is a centralized platform designed to streamline the management of HR events, including scheduling, registrations, and feedback collection.
+The HRD Training Management System for Human Resource Development is a centralized platform designed to streamline the management of HR events, including scheduling, registrations, and feedback collection.
 With a focus on efficiency and scalability, the portal supports participants, administrators, and coordinators through role-specific modules.

 Objectives:
 - Automated Event Management: Simplify scheduling, registration, payment processing, and communication.